ssoonnaall/TechAcademy-Admin-Panel-A-GUI-based-Educational-Management-System/README.md

 •	Invalid login attempts are handled gracefully.
 •	Show/Hide password feature is provided.
 ### 3. Homepage
-#### •	Dashboard with buttons to navigate to:
+- **Dashboard with buttons to navigate to:**
-o	Student Registration
+  - Student Registration
-o	Mentor Registration
+  - Mentor Registration
-o	Add Courses
+  - Add Courses
-o	Mentor Display
+  - Mentor Display
-o	Courses Display
+  - Courses Display
 ### 4. Student Registration
 #### •	Allows admin to register new students.
-#### •	Includes:
+- **Includes:**
-o	Auto age calculator based on DOB o	Input validations for phone number and email o	Dropdowns for state and gender selection
+- Auto age calculator based on DOB
+- Input validations for phone number and email
+- Dropdowns for state and gender selection
 ### 5. Mentor Registration
 #### •	A dedicated form to register mentors.
-#### •	Inputs include:
+- **•	Inputs include**:
-o	Mentor name, contact, email
+-	Mentor name, contact, email
-o	Qualification and experience o	Assigned course and mode (Online/Offline)
+-	Qualification and experience
+-	Assigned course and mode (Online/Offline)
 ### 6. Add Course
 #### •	Admin can add new courses into the system.
-#### •	Fields include:
+- **Fields include:**
-o	Course name, fee, duration
+-	Course name, fee, duration
-o	Time slot, mentor name, and mode of delivery
+-	Time slot, mentor name, and mode of delivery
 ## 🚀 How to Run:
 1. Start with registration.py to register the admin.
 2. Then run login.py to log into the system.
 3. After login, homepage.py provides access to other features.
-4. Use respective buttons to open: o	Student Registration o	Mentor Registration o	Course Management
+4. Use respective buttons to open:
+-	Student Registration
+-	Mentor Registration
+-	Course Management